 Surviving abroad in France

-For anyone who wants to learn French and speak it with confidence and fluency, I always recommend my Complete French Course.
+For anyone who wants to learn French and speak it with confidence and fluency, we always recommend the Complete French Course.
 But sometimes you need to learn French quickly, and in a way that’s specific to the situation you find yourself in, such as when you’re abroad in a French-speaking country.
 If you’ve found yourself in this scenario or are planning to visit France soon, but don’t know your magazines from your magasins, these essentials will help you get by.

 The Basics